-This classy spring salad featuring tender greens has a lively citrus flavor provided by fresh oranges and their juice.
+This classy spring salad featuring tender greens and cucumber has a lively citrus flavor provided by fresh oranges and their juice.
 This is fantastic made with a spring orange like Ojai Pixie tangerines.

 The ingredients for this lively salad might be available year-round, but with tender green veggies and citrusy notes, there’s something about it that announces, “spring has arrived!”